Indirect tax teams across APAC are being asked to review more data, manage more mandates and prepare more evidence before every filing deadline.

 E-invoicing expansion, digital tax mandates and fragmented compliance processes are making it harder to find exceptions early, reconcile data across systems and stay ready when questions arise.

-Join Thomson Reuters for a practical discussion on the Future of Indirect Tax, and what tax, finance, technology and shared services leaders should consider as they move from filing pressure to review-ready workflows.
+Join Thomson Reuters for a practical discussion on the future of Indirect Tax, and what tax, finance, technology and shared services leaders should consider as they move from filing pressure to review-ready workflows.

-Thursday 2 June 2026
+Thursday 2 July 2026

 12 pm AEST